gabrielsoltz/metahub/README.md

 }
 ```

 What if we can go further based on the findings and get more information?
-For example, check what this SG is associated to, if it's public or not, for how long, and who did it, and get all this information in the same simple output that MetaHub provides and even filter on top of that information.
+For example, check what this Security Group is associated with, if it's public or not, if it's referenced by any other resource and get all this information together in the same simple output that MetaHub provides and even filter on top of that information.

 Let's run MetaHub again for the previous finding with MetaChecks enabled: